Donna voters elect new mayor, unofficial election results show

 David Morelo received over 62% of the vote in the Donna mayoral race against incumbent Ricardo "Rick" Morales, according to results from the Hidalgo County Elections Department.

-Both individuals ran against each other for a second time in Saturday's runoff election that was held after neither candidate gained 51% of the vote or more in the November 2023 election.
+Both individuals ran against each other for a second time in Saturday's runoff election that was held after neither candidate collected 50 and one percent of the vote or more in the November 2023 election.

 Also on the ballot were the place one and three council member seats.